chuvpne/dada2-pipeline/README.md

 * illumina-utils: https://github.com/merenlab/illumina-utils
 * docker image with pre-installed environment: https://hub.docker.com/r/chuvpne/pne-docker

-## Rights

-* Copyright (c) 2018 Service de Pneumologie, Centre Hospitalier Universitaire Vaudois (CHUV), Switzerland
-* License: The R Notebook template (.Rmd) is provided under the MIT license (See LICENSE.txt for details)
-* Authors: A. Rapin, C. Pattaroni, B.J.
-Marsland

-## Citation

-If you used this repository in a publication, please mention its url.
-Per example:

-**_The implementation of the DADA2 pipeline used to process FASTQ files is available at https://github.com/chuvpne/dada2-pipeline._**

-In addition, you may cite the tools used by this pipeline:

-* **DADA2:** Callahan BJ, McMurdie PJ, Rosen MJ, Han AW, Johnson AJA, Holmes SP (2016).
-"DADA2: High-resolution sample inference from Illumina amplicon data." _Nature Methods_, *13*, 581-583. doi: 10.1038/nmeth.3869.

-* **illumina-utils:** Eren AM, Vineis JH, Morrison HG, Sogin ML (2013).
-"A Filtering Method to Generate High Quality Short Reads Using Illumina Paired-End Technology." _PLOS ONE_, 8(6). doi: 10.1371/journal.pone.0066643.

 ## System requirements

 The minimal requirements are listed below then further detailed in this section: